prajolshrestha/prajolshrestha.github.io/_posts/2024-01-14-Philosophy.md

 4. Stoicism
 ```
 It is the belief that the practice of virtue is enough to achieve eudaimonia: a well-lived life.

+Stoicism is a philosophy that provides a framework for living a virtuous and fulfilling life by focusing on inner tranquillity, wisdom, and virtue.
 ```

 5. Individualism